alexdante3173/3DMP/Spring Car/README.txt

  The latter consists of the pawl and pawl gear.
 By rotating the knob clockwise the pawl will also move clockwise inside the gear pawl.
 Becase of the way the gear pawl was designed the pawl can only execute a clockwise motion inside the gear pawl.
 Once the sprig is fully wound, the force deplating the spring will be strong enough to rotate, thanks to the pawl, the gear pawl counterclockwise.
-If you want to find out more about how a ratchet mechansim works, you can check out THIS LINK
+If you want to find out more about how a ratchet mechansim works, you can check out [THIS LINK](https://www.youtube.com/watch?v=EpVPG2fZrHE).